-- A Councillor must make and lodge with the General Manager a return in the form set out in schedule 2 to this Code, disclosing the Councillor's interests as specified in schedule 1 to this Code within 3 months after: - a becoming a Councillor, and b 30 June of each year, and - c the Councillor becoming aware of an interest they are required to disclose under schedule 1 that has not been previously disclosed in a return lodged under paragraphs (a) or (b). - 4.10 A Councillor need not make and lodge a return under clause 4.9 paragraphs (a) and (b) if: - a they made and lodged a return under that clause in the preceding 3 months, or - they have ceased to be a Councillor in the preceding 3 months. - A Councillor must not make and lodge a return that the Councillor knows or ought reasonably to know is false or misleading in a material particular. - 4.12 The General Manager must keep a register of returns required to be made and lodged with the General Manager. - Returns required to be lodged with the General Manager under clause 4.9(a) and (b), or a register of such returns, must be tabled at the first meeting of the Council after the last day the return is required to be lodged. - Returns required to be lodged with the 4.14 General Manager under clause 4.9(c), or a register of such returns, must be tabled at the next Council meeting after the return is lodged. - 4.15 Information contained in returns made and lodged under clause 4.9 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2018 and any guidelines issued by the Information Commissioner.
+- 4.16 A designated person must make and lodge with the General Manager a return in the form set out in Schedule 2 to this Code, disclosing the designated person's interests as specified in schedule 1 to this Code within 3 months after: - becoming a designated person, and - 30 June of each year, and - the designated person becoming aware of an interest they are required to disclose under schedule 1 that has not been previously disclosed in a return lodged under paragraphs (a) or (b). - 4.17 A person need not make and lodge a return under clause 4.16, paragraphs (a) and (b) if: - they made and lodged a return under that clause in the preceding 3 months, or - they have ceased to be a designated person in the preceding 3 months. - 4.18 A person must not make and lodge a return that the person knows or ought reasonably to know is false or misleading in a material particular.

+- 4.19 The General Manager must keep a register of returns required to be made and lodged with the General Manager. - 4.20 Returns required to be lodged with the General Manager under clause 4.16(a) and (b) or a register of such returns, must be tabled at the first meeting of the Council after the last day the return is required to be lodged. - 4.21 Returns required to be lodged with the General Manager under clause 4.16(c), or a register of such returns, must be tabled at the next Council meeting after the return is lodged. - 4.22 Information contained in returns made and lodged under clause 4.16 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2018 and any guidelines issued by the Information Commissioner.

-Disclosure of pecuniary interests at meetings
+Disclosure of pecuniary interests meetings

-- 4.16 A Councillor who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Council or Committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.17 The Councillor must not be present at, or in sight of, the meeting of the Council or Committee: - at any time during which the matter is being considered or discussed by the Council or Committee, or - b at any time during which the Council or Committee is voting on any question in relation to the matter. - 4.18 In the case of a meeting of a board of a Joint Organisation, a voting representative is taken to be present at the meeting for the purposes of clauses 4.16 and 4.17 where they participate in the meeting by telephone or other electronic means. - 4.19 A disclosure made at a meeting of a Council or Council Committee must be recorded in the minutes of the meeting. - 4.20 A general notice may be given to the General Manager in writing by a Councillor to the effect that the Councillor or the Councillor's spouse, de facto partner or relative, is: - a member of, or in the employment of, a specified company or other body, or - b a partner of, or in the employment of, a specified person.
+- 4.23 A Council Committee member who has a pecuniary interest in any matter with which the Council is concerned, and who is present at a meeting of the Committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.24 The Council Committee member must not be present at, or in sight of, the meeting of the Committee: - at any time during which the matter is being considered or discussed by the Committee, or - at any time during which the Committee is voting on any question in relation to the matter. - 4.25 A disclosure made at a meeting of a Council Committee must be recorded in the minutes of the meeting. - 4.26 A general notice may be given to the General Manager in writing by a Council Committee member to the effect that the Council Committee member, or the Council Committee member's spouse, de facto partner or relative, is: - a member of, or in the employment of, a specified company or other body, or b a partner of, or in the employment of, a specified person.